DDMAL/diva.js/readme.md

 Description
 -----------

 Diva.js (Document Image Viewer with AJAX) is a Javascript frontend for viewing documents, designed to work with digital libraries to present multi-page documents as a single, continuous item.
-Only the pages that are being viewed at any given time are actually present in the document, with the rest appended as necessary, ensuring efficient memory usage and high loading speeds.
+Only the pages or part of the pages that are being viewed are loaded, ensuring efficient memory usage and fast loading speeds.
 Written as a jQuery plugin, diva.js requires the jQuery Javascript library, along with several jQuery plugins and the jQuery UI, all of which are included.
 On the backend, the images will be served by [IIPImage server](http://iipimage.sourceforge.net) after processing, and the image information will be sent, in JSON format, through an AJAX request by a PHP script (also included).

 Installation and setup
 ----------------------